kylegoines/adheretech-test/README.md

 Hi there, welcome to Adheretech.
 We want to test your skills in CSS with a small layout example as well as a javascript based test.
 Both of these have practical concepts that we make use of every day.

-It's you're choice which to start on, but do at least try both.
-We don't expect you to finish both completely but try you best!

 <br>

 ## Getting Started